FGPartner/www/about.md

 Claire Garwacki is a recognized Swiss based headhunter, specialized in Corporate Finance.
-Her focus is the upper middle management level (controlling managers, finance directors, senior controllers, senior accountants, heads of accounting).
+Her focus is the upper management level for finance departments (country CFOs, regional finance directors, VPs Finance, accounting directors) as well as middle management professionals (controlling managers, business controllers, accounting managers)

-Claire was previously Chief Financial Officer in the fashion industry and a Senior Auditor for Ernst and Young Paris.
+Claire was previously the Finance Director of a french fashion brand in the retail sector and a senior financial auditor for Ernst and Young Paris.
 She joined the Recruiting Industry in 2011 when she realized - being a client and a candidate - the importance of being listened to, and understood by a peer.
-Claire started her recruiting career with a renowned international firm and joined a few years later a well established Swiss boutique.
-Thanks to a rapidly growing word of mouth, her name has become a reference.
-Claire is now the owner of FG Partner Gmbh.
+Claire started her recruiting career in 2011 with a renowned international firm and joined a few years later a very well established Swiss boutique.
+Thanks to a rapidly growing word of mouth, her name has become a reference in Switzerland.
+Claire speaks English, French, German and Spanish.
+She is now the owner of FG Partner Gmbh, "your partner for finance recruiments".